AdarshBiswal/tradeTransmission/README.md

 ##### Built information <h6>
--Gradle was used.(To run the code import the file as existing gradle) -Java Version Used:-JDK 1.8,JRE 1.8
+- Gradle was used.(To run the code import the file as existing gradle)
+- Java Version Used:-JDK 1.8,JRE 1.8
--Junt Version Used- JUnit 5
+- Junt Version Used- JUnit 5

  ##### Built information <h6>
 1. Check if 1st Trade is added.